Professor Silvia Cirstea

 Areas of research supervision

-• Modelling for engineering or medical applications
+• Computational Modelling for engineering and medical applications

 • Applications of AI (medical imaging, forensic chemistry, digital healthcare)